agentrickard/domain/README.txt

 NOTE: In Drupal 7, this value is deprecated.
 You should use domain_get_domain() to return the active domain.

-During hook_init(), the Domain Access module creates a nwe global variable,
+During hook_init(), the Domain Access module creates a new global variable,
 $_domain, which can be used by other Drupal elements (themes, blocks, modules).

 The $_domain global is an array of data taken from the {domain} table for the